HNx1/IdentityLM/README.md

 - Let's walk through signing and detection.
 - Let K be the token standard, i.e. the length of each hash we will look to replicate.
-- Freely generate K token, then hash them with the public key modulus appended to the front, and raise this to the power of the private key.
+- Freely generate K tokens, then hash them with the public key modulus appended to the front, and raise this to the power of the private key.
 Reduce this mod r (the third prime that we make public).
 This gives a K-bit binary number, as r is less than 2^K.